guusj/books/Warbreaker_BrandonSanderson.md

 She’d stopped worrying about the morality of stealing days ago.
 Even before leaving the slum alleys for the streets, she hadn’t been so naive as to believe that she wouldn’t steal if she were denied food, though she had assumed that it would take her far longer to reach that state.
 She didn’t head to another corner, but instead shuffled out of the crowds, making her way back into the Idrian slums.
 Here she’d gained some small measure of acceptance.
 At least she was considered one of them.
 None knew that she was the princess—after that first man, nobody had recognized her.
 However, her accent had earned her a place.
 She began to seek out a location to spend the night.
 That was one of the reasons she’d decided not to continue begging for the evening.
 It was a profitable time, true, but she was just so tired.
 She wanted a good place to sleep.
 She wouldn’t have thought that it would make much difference which alleyway one huddled in, but some were warmer than others and some had better cover from the rain.
 Some were safer.
 She was beginning to learn these things, as well as who to avoid angering.
 In her case, that last group included pretty much everyone—including the urchins.
 They were all above her in the pecking order.
-She’d learned that second day.
+She’d learned that the second day.
 She’d tried to bring back a coin from selling her hair, intending to save it for a chance at leaving the city.
 She wasn’t certain how the urchins had known that she had coin, but she’d gotten her first beating that day.
 Her favorite alleyway turned out to be occupied by a group of men with dark expressions, doing something that was obviously illegal.
 She left quickly, going to her second-favorite.
 It was crowded with a gang of urchins.
 The ones who had beaten her before.
 She left that one quickly as well.
 The third alley was empty.
 This one was beside a building with a bakery.
 The ovens hadn’t yet been stoked for the night’s baking, but they would provide some warmth through the walls in the early morning.
 She lay down, curling up with her back against the bricks, clutching her shawl close.
 Despite the lack of pillow or blanket, she was asleep in moments.